corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

     * The current latest state in the chain as an input.
     * The newly-created state as an output.

-The new state is now latest state in the chain, representing the new current state of the agreement.
+The new state is now the latest state in the chain, representing the current state of the agreement.

 `linearId` is of type `UniqueIdentifier`, which is a combination of: